 When I visited we ordered an Air Pirate’s Mule made with Knob Creek Disney Select Single Barrel Reserve Bourbon and fresh lime juice topped with ginger beer.
 The drink was very good, but we were disappointed that it was served in a glass versus the traditional copper mug.

 My guest, who has a sweet tooth, went for the Shorty’s Singapore Sling, a cocktail made with Plymouth Gin, Heering Cherry Liqueur, Bénédictine, Cointreau, fresh lime juice, pineapple juice, and grenadine.

 A word about the food: When visiting, keep in mind that this is a bar and not a restaurant.
 The menu has changed many times since the opening of Jock Lindsey’s Hangar Bar, and it really is a hit and miss.
 Currently, the Nang Tao Spicy Popcorn Chicken is the best thing on the bar-bites menu.
 These grown-up chicken nuggets are dusted with Japanese togarashi seasoning (a blend of chile pepper, ginger, and other spices) and served with a Korean-style dipping sauce.
 Next up would be the za’atar-spiced Tanis Tuna loin served with hummus and topped with a chickpea, tomato, and celery salad.
 The Snakebite Sliders are just plain old mini-burgers.

 Jock Lindsey’s Hangar Bar is open daily from noon till midnight.
 The bar does not take reservations.

-For more information about all there is to see and do at Disney Springs, read The Unofficial Guide to Walt Disney World.
+For all there is to see and do at Disney Springs check out The Unofficial Guide to Walt Disney World by Bob Sehlinger and Len Testa.
 If you enjoyed this post, please subscribe to our YouTube channel and sign up for our newsletter here.